 Frequently Asked Questions

-What is a court ordered evaluation?
+What is a court-ordered evaluation?

-What is a court involved evaluation?
+What is a court-involved evaluation?

-A court involved evaluation is one done where a dog bite is involved, but has not been ordered by the court.
-Often these evaluations are requested by the owner before a court proceeding to determine and address the cause of their dog biting.
-An evaluation may also be requested in a personal injury case, usually by the dog's owner.
+A court-involved evaluation is conducted when a dog bite is involved, but an evaluation has not been ordered by the court.
+Often these evaluations are requested by the owner before a court proceeding to determine and address the cause of their dog's biting behavior.
+An evaluation also may be requested in a personal injury case, usually by the dog's owner.
 The dog's owner is usually responsible for the cost of the evaluation.

 Who can conduct a court ordered/involved evaluation?

 The cities of Lakewood, Thornton and Denver have a pre-approved list of accepted evaluators.
 We are on these lists.
 In other jurisdictions, each judge makes the determination if he/she will accept an evaluation or the testimony of a behavior specialists.
-Our reports have been accepted in Jefferson County, Arapaho County, Aurora, Arvada, Westminster, Sheridan, Broomfield, Colorado Springs, Lafayette, Centennial, El Paso County, and Vail County.
+Our reports have been accepted in Jefferson County, Arapahoe County, Aurora, Arvada, Westminster, Sheridan, Broomfield, Colorado Springs, Lafayette, Centennial, El Paso County, and Vail County.

-What is the purpose of a court ordered evaluation?
+What is the purpose of a court-ordered evaluation?

 What is involved in a court ordered/involved evaluation?

-There are several steps to the complete evaluation process.
+There are several steps to the complete evaluation process:

-3) Recommendations are made to protect the general public in normally expected situations, give the owner better control of the dog, and to resolve any medical or behavioral problems observed.
-It is very rare the we recommend euthanasia!
-We only do so if the dog is unpredictable and can not be safely or humanely controlled.
+3. Recommendations are made to protect the general public in normal situations, to give the owner better control of the dog, and to resolve any medical or behavioral problems that were observed.
+It is very rare that we recommend euthanasia.
+We only do so if the dog is unpredictable and cannot be safely or humanely controlled.
 Again, it is crucial that you provide all the information you can on the pre-evaluation questionnaire.
 The more information we have, the more alternatives we can offer and the more we can help you and your dog.

 How much does a court evaluation cost?